 The conference program includes keynote lectures, paper sessions, panels, working groups, tips and techniques, courseware demonstrations, posters, and exhibits.
 The conference also features opportunities to partake in excursions enabling attendees to see some of the surrounding district and mingle in a less intense and formal environment.

-See the tentative programme for the conference.
+See the programme for the conference, in various formats.

 See the abstracts of working groups and instructions on how to join them.

 (Applications to join working groups closed March 31st.)